 An air pump is then connected to an air stone in the reservoir which introduces bubbles to the nutrient solution to keep the water well oxygenated at all times.

-This type of system is perfect for water-loving plants like lettuce or herbs, It also can support larger plants and medicinal crops.
+This type of system is perfect for water-loving plants like lettuce or growing herbs, It also can support larger plants and medicinal crops.
 Some plants that don’t like having “wet feet” might not do as well in these systems though so you should take that into account before you give DWC a try.

 Deep water culture systems tend to use much less energy than most hydroponic systems since they only rely on an air pump.
 This makes them very economical to run since air pumps use less electricity than a standard impeller driven water pump.